LeManhDuy/MultithreadedSummationJava/README.md

 # MultithreadedSummationJava
+Input : an array
-Split an array and calculate both of them.
+Output : split an array in two part and calculate both of them (using multi threading)